-Shrine Mont open with restrictions
+Shrine Mont is open for 2021

 Contact our guest services department for more information and to make a reservation.